peebscate/EarlyOnlineLitMags/README.md

 Note: For the purposes of this chart, publications with an end date of 2025 are still publishing new issues.
 * asterisk indicates that magazine is part of Web Del Sol, an early platform that served as a hosting site for literary publications.

+Of the 46 publications included in the sample:

+* 15 are still publishing

+* 31 are no longer publishing

+* Of the 31 publications that are no longer publishing, 16 are somewhat accessible, or are only accessible via the Wayback Machine, and 15 are still accessible via their original url.

+* Among the 15 journals that are still publishing, one is NOT accessible via its url ([The Mississippi Review Online](https://sites.usm.edu/mississippi-review/) ) and can only be accessed via the Wayback Machine.
+It appears that, for now, the MR is only publishing print editions.

+* 1999 and 2000 are the years that show the largest number of new magazines created in this sample, indicating a period in which the means and methods of production were becoming more available to people outside of academia and computer science fields.

 # Tools Used